What is a solitaire?

 Examples of diamond engagement rings

 At Serendipity Diamonds, we create amazing solitaire engagement rings.
-In fact, we deliver solitaire designs worldwide.
+We deliver solitaire designs worldwide.

 We are one of the few jewellers to include tax and duty.
 Our solitaire rings are sent to the furthest corners of the World.